 For obvious reasons, the first option was quickly discarded.
 After discussing the second option and observing this method in action overseas, we concluded that it would prove impossible due to cost, logistics, and the potential to increase harm rather than reducing it.
 There continues to be substantial evidence that such zero-tolerance policies do not stop drug use.

 We settled on harm reduction.
 Harm reduction is a set of practical strategies and ideas aimed at reducing the negative consequences associated with drug use.
 Harm reduction acknowledges that people will choose to take drugs regardless of the law.
 We reduce harms associated with that use by providing factual, proven information to drug users about the substances they intend to take so that they can understand the risks and make safer decisions.

-KnowYourStuffNZ has been testing substances at events for five years, and in that time has expanded from working with just one event to a nationwide volunteer organisation that provided harm reduction services free of charge at 13 events in the 2018/2019 season.
+KnowYourStuffNZ has been testing substances at events since 2015, and in that time has expanded from working with just one event to a nationwide volunteer organisation that provided harm reduction services free of charge at events and public clinics across the land.
 In that time we have gathered data that shows that instead of condoning drug use as is often feared, drug checking in fact reduces drug use and its associated harms.
 See Why it works for more information.

 Our data is now being used to inform policy not only in New Zealand but internationally.